 Protect a living wage.
-Under current law, workers can have 15% of their take-home pay garnished, with financial hardship protections only for people who earn less than \$300 per week.
-Taking 15% of the pay from a family living paycheck to paycheck can mean eviction, hunger, or inability to pay for an essential medication or a pair of shoes for a growing child.
-Garnishing to this extent can leave households destitute, and is not only damaging but counterproductive.
-Section 3 of HB 2008 raises the protected amount to \$1,000 per week.
-This amounts to leaving a family of three with enough money to exist at approximately 200% of the federal poverty level.
+Under current law, workers can be left with only \$254 per week in takehome pay after wage garnishment.
+This is nowhere near enough to cover basic needs, and for a family living paycheck to paycheck garnishment can mean eviction, hunger, or inability to pay for an essential medication or a pair of shoes for a growing child.
+Garnishing to this extent can leave households destitute, and is not only damaging but counter-productive.
+HB 2008 with the Dash One amendments raises the protected amount to the Portland metro minimum wage weekly amount of \$590 per week.
+This protection will ensure that working Oregonians can make payments on their debts while still being able to meet basic minimum needs.
 Higher wage earners will have more of their disposable earnings garnished.
 The bill's approach ensures lower income families aren't pushed into crisis or even homelessness by debt collection, while recognizing that higher earners may be able to afford to have more wages seized.